i30817/rhdndat/README.rst

                   if the patches have a romhacking.net hack page, requires -d

   -x              recalculate the extended attributes of all rom files even if
-                  the version file is unchanged
+                  the version file is unchanged, useful for silent updates, the easy way to redo the checksums of files without version files

   -s              do not progress beyond setting the extended attributes,
                   exclusive option